Aliens vs. Predator: Requiem (video game): Development

 Rebellion was given materials from the film's production, including footage and the full script, in order to recreate the feel of the film and lend authenticity to the game.
-The game's plot is loosely based on the film's, with the player character working to remove traces of Alien and Predator presence in a small American town.
+The game's plot is loosely based on the film's, with the player character Wolf working to remove traces of Alien and Predator presence in a small American town.
 Despite similarities to the movie, the ending is different and the game does not feature the "predalien", a Predator-Alien hybrid introduced in Alien vs. Predator.
 The directors of the film, the Brothers Strause, are fans of Rebellion's PC Aliens vs. Predator game and worked with the studio to develop Aliens vs. Predator: Requiem's premise.
 In an interview with IGN, Rebellion's Tim Jones said "Fox is very protective of their franchise and take [sic] great care to make sure it is treated properly.
 We had to work within strict confines to remain consistent with the movie and everything we did had to be approved by the studio."
 The game's system of honor points was considered crucial by Rebellion, who felt that the Predators, despite being the "bad guys", were characterized by a strict code of honor.

 Sierra described the game's development as challenging because portable consoles lack the processing power of larger machines.
 Rebellion complained about the PSP's lack of a second analog thumbstick, stating that it made creating a usable control scheme challenging.
 They also stated that because the game's protagonist preferred to work alone, Aliens vs. Predator: Requiem would not contain a multiplayer cooperative mode for the single-player campaign, but a "Survival Mode" minigame would be available where two players could work together to fight Aliens.
 The game had a relatively short development cycle, and was made in less time than the movie.

 Aliens vs. Predator: Requiem was released on November 13, 2007 in North America, over a month ahead of the film's December 25 opening.
 It was released on November 30 in Europe and December 6 in Australia.